TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

    :Data type:
          boolean
    :Description:
-         If set, the EM will request the cache to be cleared when this extension is loaded.
+         If set, the EM will request all caches (incl.
+FE cache) to be cleared when this extension is loaded.
+If false (default), only system cache will be cleared.

  - :Key:
          author